 - What happens if I need to cancel?

 How long does it take to teach the Rural AmeriTowne curriculum?

 The curriculum consists of 35 lessons grouped into eight chapters.
 Most lessons can be taught during a 40 minute class period.
 Depending on how many lessons are taught each day, the entire curriculum can be taught in anywhere from two to six or eight weeks ahead of your scheduled day in Towne.
 Teachers are given a planning table during their orientation to help them plan their teaching schedule.

 How much does it cost to come to Rural AmeriTowne and how will we be billed?

 Each student that comes to Rural AmeriTowne is asked to pay a fee of $15.
 That fee includes Rural AmeriTowne curriculum, classroom materials, teacher orientation and supplies necessary to operate Rural AmeriTowne.
 Your school will only be billed for tuition based on the actual number of students participating on the day of your excursion.
 We ask for a nonrefundable service fee of $20 and a $50 deposit when you come to pick up your curriculum materials.
 The balance of tuition is due and payable within sixty (60) days after your excursion date.
-If other payment arrangements are needed, they can be made prior to receiving your program materials by contacting Judy at 970-332-3150.
+If other payment arrangements are needed, they can be made prior to receiving your program materials by calling 970-332-3150.

 How many students can participate in the program?

 To ensure the best possible experience for your students, a minimum of 40 students and a maximum of 80 students is required.
 If your group is too small, you may consider combining with another small group and coming together.
 If your group is too large, you may divide your group and come on more than one day.
 Both options are available and easy to accommodate.

 What kind of training do teachers need in order to teach the curriculum successfully?